There is Currently an Active Fire Restriction

 h.
 Burning barrels (steel/metal drum no larger than 45 gallons, with screen covers that are located on a non-combustible surfaces).

-DATED at the Town of High River, in the Province of Alberta, this 25th day of August 2022.
+DATED Foothills County, in the Province of Alberta, this 16th day of May 2023.

 - Open fires are allowed by obtaining a burning permit online, or in person at the Heritage Height Fire Hall.